Care in the Community: The Griffiths Report: 'Community Care: Agenda for Action'

 Sir Roy Griffiths had already been invited by Margaret Thatcher to produce a report on the problems of the NHS.
 This report was influenced by the ideology of managerialism - the idea that problems could be solved by 'management'.
 Griffiths firmly believed that many of the problems facing the Welfare State were caused by the lack of strong effective leadership and management.
-Because of this previous work, which was greatly admired by the Prime Minister, Griffiths was asked to examine the whole system of community care.
+Because of his previous work, which was greatly admired by the Prime Minister, Griffiths was asked to examine the whole system of community care.
 In 1988 he produced a report or a Green Paper called 'Community Care: Agenda for Action', also known as The Griffiths Report.

 The Griffiths Report Proposed a solution to the issue of 'no-man's land' - the grey area between health and social services which included the long term or continuing care of dependent groups such as older people, the disabled and the mentally ill.

 In 1988 Griffiths said that community care was everybody's distant cousin but nobody's baby - meaning that community care was not working because no one wanted to accept the responsibility for community care.

 Community Care: Agenda for Action made six key recommendations for action: